sadit/SimilaritySearch.jl/joss/paper.md

 The main set of functions are:

 - `search`: Solves a single query.
-- `searchbatch`: Solves a set of queries,
+- `searchbatch`: Solves a set of queries.
 - `allknn`: Computes the $k$ nearest neighbors for all elements in an index.
 - `closestpair`: Computes the closest pair in a metric dataset.
 - `neardup`: Removes near-duplicates from a metric dataset.